afuentesw/afuentesw.github.io/_pages/about.md

 ---
 ## Hello there!

-I am an Assistant Professor at the Department of Economics at <a href="https://economia.udp.cl/"> Universidad Diego Portales</a> and a Ph.D.
-Candidate at the <a href="https://www.ed.ac.uk/economics"> University of Edinburgh</a>.
-I am also a Research Associate at the <a href="https://leas.uai.cl/">Laboratory of Surveys and Social Analysis</a> (LEAS) hosted by Universidad Adolfo Ibañez.
+I am an Assistant Professor at the Department of Economics at <a href="https://economia.udp.cl/"> Universidad Diego Portales</a>, and a Senior Researcher at the <a href="https://economia.udp.cl/](https://ocec.udp.cl/"> Observatory of the Economic Context </a>.

 My primary research interest lies at the intersection of Macroeconomics and Labor Economics.
-I am also interested in Social Networks.
+I am also interested in Social Networks and Survey Methodology.

-Before starting my studies at the University of Edinburgh, I completed an M.Res. in Economics at <a href="https://www.ucl.ac.uk/economics/ucl-department-economics"> University College London</a>, and I was a Research Assistant for two years at <a href="https://www.cepchile.cl/"> Centro de Estudios Públicos</a>.
+Before joining Universidad Diego Portales, I completed a Ph.D. in Economics at the <a href="https://www.ucl.ac.uk/economics/ucl-department-economics](https://economics.ed.ac.uk/"> University of Edinburgh</a>, and I was a Research Associate at <a href="https://leas.uai.cl/"> Laboratory of Surveys and Social Analysis</a> (LEAS) hosted by Universidad Adolfo Ibañez.

 <hr>